-We deliver evidence-based and custom-designed programs in schools, correctional facilities, neighborhoods and workplaces.
-We serve students, counselors, parents, social service providers, teachers, administrators, and other interested in personal growth and development.
+We deliver evidence-based and custom-designed programs in schools, correctional facilities, neighborhoods, and workplaces.
+We serve students, counselors, parents, social service providers, teachers, administrators, and others interested in personal growth and development.

 We take a human-centered, interactive, and experiential approach to our program delivery, always focusing on assets and positive outcomes.

 We don't provide direct counseling.
 In schools, we train teachers on how to identify students who are having difficulty and provide those students with the assistance they need.

 64% of the 52,072 people served last year were children and teens, many of whom are considered "at risk".
 The total 52,072 served represents approximately six percent of the Lehigh Valley's population.